anullator/M03-Challenge-Payroll-Tracker/README.md

 ![Image of Sample Employee Roster and Console](./images/screenshot-payroll-tracker.png)

+This is the link to the deployed webpage: https://anullator.github.io/payroll-tracker/

 ## Credits

 The starter code was provided by the Bootcamp.
 I am to be credited solely for the functions outlined in the Description.